The team at ClickUp has a regular weekly routine that we always follow.

 “Creating a weekly scorecard is by far my most effective tactic for avoiding procrastination and setting priorities.
 I set challenging (but realistic) expectations for myself, and break them down into smaller pieces each day to ensure every item gets done.
 Rather than walking into work aimlessly, my scorecard gives me a daily sense of purpose for what I need to accomplish,” said Sophia Kaminski, the Customer Success Team Lead at ClickUp.

-Very often, this involves responding to a certain number of help requests, editing a number of landing pages, or to start a new billing or analytics system.
+Very often, this involves responding to a certain number of help requests, editing a number of landing pages, or starting a new billing or analytics system.

 Goals should always be measurable which may mean breaking projects into smaller tasks and then trying to finish a certain number of tasks for the week.

 We can also use goals to help us out plan out larger initiatives, such as aspirational revenue or marketing goals, and seeing what effect those have on the bottom line.

 With weekly scorecards, we know what each person is working on and can see if that corresponds with the larger company project goals and initiatives.

 This is another motivating factor to keep us focused on the main thing.